Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

 5) Branching: if on base branch, create release/<new_version>; otherwise reuse current branch.
 Stage only manifest and changelog files.
 6) Commit: Conventional Commit: chore(release): v<new_version>; body includes concise summary bullets, notable PRs/issues, breaking-change notes, co-authors; include sign-off if requested.
 7) Merge & tag: push release branch; open PR (if selected) or merge (fast-forward/squash) into <base>; create and push an annotated tag; delete the release branch.
+8) Cleanup: Remove all temporary files, scripts, and intermediate artifacts created during the release process.
+Ensure no temporary files remain in the working directory or repository.

 Constraints:
+- Output restriction: ONLY generate changelog entries, README.md updates (version references only), and commit messages.
+Do NOT generate scripts, PR descriptions, or any other artifacts.
-- Format: bullets + fenced code blocks for script and for sample commit/changelog/PR text.
+- Format: bullets + fenced code blocks for sample commit/changelog text only.
 - Style: precise, concise, deterministic; no unresolved placeholders.
 - Scope: do not modify untracked files; abort on dirty/stale index; idempotent.
-- Reasoning: explain safeguards before the script; think step-by-step.
+- Reasoning: explain safeguards before execution; think step-by-step.
 - Self-check: validate versions, manifest syntax, tag monotonicity, and CHANGELOG consistency pre-merge.
+- Cleanup: After completing all commits and merges, remove ALL temporary files created during the process (including any temporary scripts, branches, or intermediate files).
+Ensure the working directory is clean with only the final committed changes remaining.

 Reference:  [oai_citation:0‡Prompt engineering - OpenAI API.pdf](file-service://file-lgXpqs16NkiI2foik3LnvtHn)